-- Development and use of clean energy technologies and energy efficiency: Applications for this program will be reviewed in two rounds.
-They will be accepted online from January 15 through March 15, with decisions to be made in July 2019.
-They will be accepted again from August 15 through October 15, with decisions to be made in December 2019.
+- Development and use of clean energy technologies and energy efficiency: Applications for this program were accepted online from January 15 through March 15.
+Decisions were made in July 2019.

 Note that these are no longer rolling grant opportunities.
 All applications for 2019 for these programs must be completed online by the established deadlines to be considered.

 Click here for more information about the Met-Ed /Penelec Sustainable Energy Fund, details about these grant opportunities, and links to the grant applications.